looker-open-source/extension-examples/react/typescript/access-key-demo/README.md

 The process above requires your local development server to be running to load the extension code.
 To allow other people to use the extension build the JavaScript file and include it in the project directly.

-1. In your extension project directory build the extension with `yarn build`.
+1. In your extension project directory build the extension with `npm run build`.
 2. Drag and drop the generated `dist/bundle.js` file into the Looker project interface
 3. Modify your `manifest.lkml` to use `file` instead of `url`:
    ```